pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli qualifier get --help` subcommand
+The following defines the help output for the `pywbemcli qualifier get --help` command

 ::

     Usage: pywbemcli qualifier get [COMMAND-OPTIONS] QUALIFIERNAME

-      Get a CIM qualifier declaration.
+      Get a qualifier declaration.

       Get a CIM qualifier declaration (QUALIFIERNAME argument) in a CIM namespace (--namespace option).
 If no namespace was specified, the default